You're about to share financials, cap tables, contracts, and your pitch deck with a stranger who might write you a check - or not.

 A virtual data room (VDR) is a secure online platform where startups store and share confidential documents - typically during fundraising, due diligence, or M&A. It gives you access controls, activity tracking, and audit logs that standard file-sharing tools don't offer.

 Not always.
 Many seed rounds happen through simple document sharing.
 But a data room signals professionalism and gives you visibility into investor engagement.
-Tools like Ellty let you do this at no cost, so there's little reason not to use one once you're sending documents to multiple investors.
+Tools like Ellty let you do this at $69/month, so there's little reason not to use one once you're sending documents to multiple investors.

 Ellty offers a free starter plan with trackable links and analytics.
 Papermark also has a free cloud tier.
 For more security-focused tools, Digify starts around $140/month, which is low compared to enterprise VDRs that can run $500-$3,000+/month.